 Transplant Nephrology Fellowship

-Training covers the management of immunosuppressive therapy, medical and surgical complications after transplantation, and long-term care of transplant recipients.
-Our program includes experience with, formal exposure and didactics in donor and recipient evaluation, renal biopsy technique, renal pathology, surgical care, and non-renal solid organ transplantation.
-UVA is active in desensitization prior to living donor transplant for sensitized donors, ABO incompatible donor-recipient pairs, and paired donor exchange.
-Our HLA laboratory and tissue typing training is a strength of our program.
-Fellows devote 6 months of their time to clinical training and 6 months to research and scholarly activities.
+The fellowship curriculum provides in-depth education and experience in the management of immunosuppressive therapy, medical and surgical complications after transplantation, and long-term care of transplant recipients.
+Throughout the year, we hold a series of didactic sessions in donor and recipient evaluation, renal biopsy technique, renal pathology, surgical care, and non-kidney solid organ transplantation.
+In addition, we have a weekly Transplant Grand Rounds held in combination with transplant surgery and other solid organ transplants programs.
+Our center is active in pair-kidney-donation for incompatible living donor pairs and non-directed donors but we do offer desensitization prior to living donor kidney transplant for selected incompatible pairs.
+The HLA laboratory and tissue typing training is a strength of our program.
+We are part of NIH HOPE study, participant of the COIIN UNOS project, and have broad experience in the utilization of high KDPI organs and pediatric/infant donor kidneys.
+Fellows devote 6 months of their time to inpatient clinical training and 6 months to outpatient training, research and scholarly activities.

-In order to participate in our transplant fellowship the applicant must be a board eligible or board certified nephrologist.
-In addition, the following will be required:
+To participate in our transplant fellowship, applicants should be ABIM board-eligible or board-certified nephrologists.
+In addition, the following documents will be required:

 - Curriculum Vitae